leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 4. Still stupid in many science areas though as I haven't had time to work on those
 5. I am unsure what is the point of having problems without providing solutions tbh.
 6. I technically haven't joined Recurse yet; I'm in the next batch in 2021.
+7. I have books I bought in 2019 that are still unread even though they're important...

 *If you liked this, you'll like [my monthly newsletter.](https://avoidboringpeople.substack.com/ "ABP") Sign up here:*